zhangzhongnan928/saas-starter-Template/README.md

 - User: `test@test.com`
 - Password: `admin123`

-You can, of course, create new users as well through `/sign-up`.
+You can also create new users through the `/sign-up` route.

 Finally, run the Next.js development server: